top of page

 Do you offer intensive sessions?

 Yes.
 Intensives are a powerful way to jump-start healing when the damage is fresh or time is limited.
-They can stop the spiral, create safety, and begin rebuilding trust—but they don’t replace weekly or biweekly therapy, especially after infidelity.
-It can halt the spiral and kickstart healing—helping prevent separation or divorce before patterns become entrenched.
+They can stop the spiral, create safety, and begin rebuilding trust - but they don’t replace weekly or biweekly therapy, especially after infidelity.
+It can halt the spiral and kickstart healing - helping prevent separation or divorce before patterns become entrenched but most couples need the support of weekly/biweekly therapy after infidelity (or other injuries.)

 How can couples therapy rebuild trust after lying?